Grapsus albolineatus (Latreille in Milbert, 1812) - the Sally Lightfoot Crab

 Phylogeny

-In a study by Kitaura et al. (2002), they sequenced the 16S mitochondrial ribosomal RNA gene, 12S rRNA and 16s rRNA genes of 25 crab species in the Grapsidae, Ocypodidae and Camptrandiidae crab families [32].
-In addition to this, they also used the sequencing data of 9 other crab species in an older dataset to construct the tree below (Figure 14) [32, 33].
+In a study by Kitaura et al. (2002), they sequenced the 16S mitochondrial ribosomal RNA gene, 12S rRNA and 16s rRNA genes of 25 crab species in the Grapsidae, Ocypodidae and Camptrandiidae crab families [

 In this study, the authors applied maximum parsimony (MP) analysis, maximum likelihood (ML) and neighbour-joining (NJ) methods to analyze the phylogenetic relationships between these crab species.
-The figure below represents the MP analysis, where ML and NJ methods are not featured as the trees are quite similar in terms of twhere G. albolineatus is on the tree.
-The authors took into account the chances of DNA base transitions (TS) and transversions (TV) in their analysis, where the numbers indicate the weight (amount of emphasis put on) the particular analysis.
+The figure below represents the MP analysis, where ML and NJ methods are not featured as the trees are quite similar in terms of twhere

 DNA base transversions refer to the swapping of purine bases with purine bases (A/G) or pyrimidine bases with pyrimidine bases (C/T).
 DNA base transversions refer to switches between pyrimidine and purine bases.
 By assigning weighted values of 1, 2 or 3 to the changes, it affects the building of the tree and the position of the organism on the tree.
 The values correspond to the number of base pair changes that can occur before the data is turned down - in a sense, room for error.
-More about weights here
+More about weights

-In MP analysis, the tree obtained is the simplest tree which best explains the relationships of the organisms with each other [34].
+34].
 It is somewhat similar to the principle of Occam's Razor, which states that the simplest route to explaining one's data is the most preferred.

 Figure 14: the phylogenetic relationships of grapsid and ocypodoid crabs through maximum parsimony analysis (tree obtained from Kitaura et al. (2002))[32].
-Underlined in red is the location of G. albolineatus on the tree, and its TS1TV1/TS1TV2/TS1TV3 values.
+Underlined in red is the location of

 According to Kitaura et al. (2002), this tree (Figure 14) is "The single most-parsimonious tree of 19 grapsid and 13 ocypodoid species and two outgroup taxa.
-A–D denotes four clusters commonly inferred from all of the tree reconstruction methods employed.
+AβD denotes four clusters commonly inferred from all of the tree reconstruction methods employed.
 Numbers at each branch indicate bootstrap values obtained after 1,000 replicates for each weighting scheme (TS1TV1/TS1TV2/TS1TV3).
 A single number indicates that the values were the same for all weightings.
-A dash indicates that a node was not recovered in bootstrap analysis."
-[32]
+A dash indicates that a node was not recovered in bootstrap analysis." [

-Interestingly, the tree shows that the family of Grapsidae crabs is polyphyletic, while the subfamilies are monophyletic [32].
+Interestingly, the tree shows that the family of Grapsidae crabs is polyphyletic, while the subfamilies are monophyletic [

-Various trees have been constructed for Brachyuran crabs, but most have low confidence levels in terms of which group G. albolineatus falls under.
-According to the study by Tsang et al. (2014), the age of the Brachyuran infraorder may be as old as 180Ma, which is about as far back as the Jurassic age [35].
+G. albolineatus falls under.
+According to the study by Tsang et al. (2014), the age of the Brachyuran infraorder may be as old as 180Ma, which is about as far back as the Jurassic age [

 Taxonavigation